 Although caregiving behaviors are the principal elements of parenting, they also exist as a "major component of romantic and marital relationships and in fact as a key constituent of all forms of prosocial behavior" (Mikulincer & Shaver, 2007, p.
 324).
 These behaviors are also present among professional caregivers - such as psychotherapists with clients, health care providers with patients, or clergy with parishioners - or they can exist among adult friends and even strangers.
 The activation of the caregiving system for adult children in response to elder parents, however, can be a more complicated process because of the reversal of roles and the possibility that earlier parent-child conflicts remain unresolved.
 The demands of providing physical and emotional care for a needy parent may cause the adult child to long for a safe haven of support, while the original provider of that support - the parent - is now the one in need of the care.
 Magai (2008) predicts that when parents reach late adulthood, "men and women both will need to reengage psychologically with their parents in a way that activates attachment-related feelings and motivations" (p.
-541), regardless of their childhood attachment systems.
-The following is an overview of the research relevant to attachment styles among elder adults and the caregiving system for adult children caring for them.
+541), regardless of their childhood attachment styles among elder adults and the caregiving system for adult children caring for them.